Ypres and The Menen Gate

 In front of the Cloth Hall, as in Diksmuide, semi-permanent wooden market stalls have been erected for the Christmas period and youngsters noisily cavort on and around a temporary ice rink.
 The restaurants and cafes are busy but many visitors are drawn to Ypres for one reason only.

-Five hundred metres from the Cloth Hall, up Meenestraat off the south eastern corner of the square, is the Menen Gate.
+Five hundred metres from the Cloth Hall, up Meenestraat off the north eastern corner of the square, is the Menen Gate.

 It's location is symbolic.
 During the war, Meenestraat led many soldiers out of town to the battlefields from where many would never return.
 The memorial is white, built from reinforced concrete faced with Euville stone and red brick.
 The interior, known as the Hall of Memory, is barrel-vaulted and single-spanned to allow cars and pedestrians to pass in and out of the town on the cobbled street.

 The Menen Gate was unveiled on 24th July 1927 by Field Marshal Plumer, President of the Ypres League.
-Portland Stone panels adorn the lower level, the staircases, upper level and loggias and here the names of 54,896 soldiers are engraved.
+Portland Stone panels adorn the upper and lower levels, the staircases and loggias.
+It's here the names of more than 54,000 soldiers are engraved.
 They are British and Commonwealth soldiers whose bodies have never been found or were unable to be identified, so have no known grave – The Missing.

 At the opening ceremony, Plumer said of these soldiers, “They are not missing – they are here.”